Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUST ONE FIX (NEW ZEALAND)

 Based on "Blood Horizon", this act offers a dynamic mixture of modern and classic thrash with a modern production and not very impressive shouty hardcore vocals.
 The guitar work is razor-sharp, and the guys don't spare speed on the shorter songs, but there are attempts at a more ambitious song-writing where the sharpness disappears: the semi-ballad "As I Wanna Be", the overlong mid-tempo stomper "Cult Of The Vampire".
 "Wasted Life" works the best from the aforementioned lot being a complex semi-technical thrasher with nice speedy insertions.
-The closing "Blood Horizon" is a close second blending fast sections with slower heavy Slayer-sque breaks.
+The closing title-track is a close second blending fast sections with slower heavy Slayer-sque breaks.

 The Price Of $ellvation Full-length, 2007